-The innovation lies in the use of everyday spaces to encourage positive interactions, but more importantly, in the design of an early years intervention that is integrated into an existing platform for scale – a supermarket chain with a massive footprint on the continent.
+We were interested in exploring and supporting the use of everyday spaces to encourage positive interactions, and more importantly, in the design of an early years intervention that was integrated into an existing platform for scale – a supermarket chain with an already massive footprint in low-income communities.

 South Africa Partners builds mutually beneficial partnerships between the United States and South Africa in the areas of health and education.